UCB-stat-159-s21/site/Hw/hw07-permute-contrib.md

   - a description of each of your new tests and the functionality it tests
   - the coverage reports for your team's test PR.

 * As an illustration of the kind of level of description and detail we have in mind, you can consult the [Numpy release notes](https://github.com/numpy/numpy/releases/tag/v1.20.0), but use your own judgment.
-You should think of this document as something that a third party interested in `cryptorandom` will be able to read to inform themselves about all the great new work that was done in this "new release."
+You should think of this document as something that a third party interested in `permute` will be able to read to inform themselves about all the great new work that was done in this "new release."

 * You will use a "pull cycle" development model.
 That is, no team member pushes directly to the team repository, but instead you each make your own personal fork of the team repo, and create pull requests into the team repo from your personal one.
 This is how many real-world open source projects work (in fact, some enforce that no team member can push directly to the main repo even if they try).